steqeq/0000/docs/how-to/system-optimization/mi300x/system-settings.rst

 The NUMA balancing feature allows the OS to scan memory and attempt to migrate to a DIMM that is logically closer to the cores accessing it.
 This causes an overhead because the OS is second-guessing your NUMA allocations but may be useful if the NUMA locality access is very poor.
-Applications can therefore in general benefit from disabling NUMA balancing but there are workloads where doing so is detrimental to performance.
-Therefore, this setting should be tested by toggling the ``numa_balancing`` value and running the application, e.g. in one run setting this to ``0`` and in another run setting this to ``1``.
+Applications can therefore, in general, benefit from disabling NUMA balancing; however, there are workloads where doing so is detrimental to performance.
+This setting should be tested by toggling the ``numa_balancing`` value and running the application; compare the performance of one run with this set to ``0`` and another run with this to ``1``.

 Run the command ``cat /proc/sys/kernel/numa_balancing`` to check the current NUMA (Non-Uniform Memory Access) settings.
 Output ``0`` indicates this